 Target population: early childhood educators.

 Staffing: services should consider the cost of backfill when determining the cost of accessing this resource.

-consider how staff may be able to share the practice knowledge they obtain from this resource with others at the service.
-This will ensure that improved approaches to practice or innovative ideas can be implemented across the service as a whole.
+Factors to consider: consider how staff might share practice knowledge with others at the service, and how improved approaches or innovative ideas could be implemented across the service